Dena asked this question on my blog the other day:

 Let her go through the normal developmental stages in drawing and art at her own pace.

-If, when she’s older, she expresses an interest in drawing things a certain way or learning drawing techniques, you can consider a drawing class, a book for you, or a book for her.
+If, when she’s older, she expresses an interest in drawing things a certain way or learning drawing techniques, you can consider a drawing class, a book for you (Drawing with Children), or a book for her.
 But I wouldn’t do that now.

 What about art lessons and art classes for young children?